-What can a protective boot offer you in addition to protection?
+So what can a protective boot offer you in addition to protection?
 Function!
 It can do more than just look good.

 Weather Proofing.
 GORE-TEX® is a magical membrane that provides incredible breathability.
-I have found that there's something amazing about the way GT can insulate when it's cold and allow just enough breathability when it's hot.
+I have found that there's something amazing about the way it can insulate when it's cold and allow just enough breathability when it's hot.
 I've worn my Daytonas between 35 and 100 degrees fahrenheit (no humidity).
-Of course, I'm also wearingsmart wool socks in the winter and moisture wicking socks in the summer to help manage the temperature of my feet (cotton doesn't cut it).
+Of course, I'm also wearing smart wool socks in the winter and moisture wicking socks in the summer to help manage the temperature of my feet (cotton doesn't cut it).

-- Zippers and Velcro; are one of the best manmade inventions, ever!
+Zippers and Velcro; are one of the best manmade inventions, ever!
 Besides making it really easy to get your boots on and off, and at the same time they're going to provide a very secure fit.
 You'll also find some boots have a velcro zipper pull that attaches to the top of the boot where a velcro flap secures around your calf.
-You might also see a velcro flap over the zipper so the zipper cant become undone on its own in the event of an accident.
-Generally, you're going to see laces on more casual looking motorcycle shoes/boots that are fine for local/city riding, but not the best option for freeway/weekend riding speeds.
+You might also see a velcro flap over the zipper so the zipper can’t become undone on its own in the event of an accident.
+Generally, you're going to see laces on more casual looking motorcycle shoes/boots that are fine for stop signs, but not the best option for freeway/weekend riding speeds.

-- Height; How about an extra inch or two of vertical height?
+Height; How about an extra inch or two of vertical height?
 Yes, they can offer a little more height depending on the brand.
+A few favorites:

 Choosing a boot also depends greatly on what kind of "foot fit" you have.
 Something people forget is that boots, just like helmets/jackets/gloves/pants also fit differently based on brand.
 Here's my quick breakdown:

-- TCX and Sidi/ Fit profile is WIDE and large in the ankle/heels/calves/instep.
+TCX and Sidi/ Fit profile is wider and large in the ankle/heels/calves/instep.
 If you need a phatter boot, you want one of these brands.

-- Alpinestars/ Fit profile is in between Dainese and TCX/Sidi in my mind.
+Alpinestars/ Fit profile is an interesting blend of TCX and Dainese.
 I feel like they give you a wider toebox but a more fitted ankle/heel space and not as roomy as Sidis in the ankles/heels.